 Doctors swear an oath to help and protect their patients.
 We put our faith in them, whether receiving medication or going under the knife.
 While most doctors provide effective treatments, it isn’t always the case.
 According to Market Watch, more than 250,000 Americans die because of a medical error each year.

 If you or a loved one is a victim of medical malpractice, contact Wilson Law Office.
-Our team has decades of collective experience assisting people in Illinois who suffer medical negligence.
-Let our medical malpractice lawyers fight on your behalf for the compensation and closure you need.
+Our firm has decades an extensive experience assisting people in Illinois who suffer medical negligence.
+Let our firm fight on your behalf for the compensation and closure you need.

 What Is a Medical Malpractice Lawsuit?

 A medical malpractice lawsuit involves bringing a claim against a medical professional for negligently or intentionally injuring a patient.
 These cases require the healthcare professional to violate a specified standard of care.
 The violation must cause significant harm, which can include economic and non-economic damages.

 Not all negative medical outcomes necessitate a lawsuit.
 A doctor or surgeon can follow best practices and not deliver the desired results.
 It’s only when they act negligently that you might file for malpractice.